PART IGarnishment and Attachment Proceedings (continued)

 Marginal note:Garnishment of salaries, remuneration

-5. Her Majesty is, subject to this Division and any regulation made thereunder, bound by provincial garnishment law in respect of
+17 Each parliamentary entity is, subject to this Division and any regulation made under it, bound by provincial garnishment law in respect of

-(b) remuneration as fees, honoraria or other payments of like import, in respect of any office or position or in respect of the performance of any services
+(b) remuneration to persons, excluding corporations, as fees, honoraria or other payments of like import, in respect of any office or position or in respect of the performance of any services.

-6. (1) Subject to this Division, service on Her Majesty of a garnishee summons, together with a copy of the judgment or order against the debtor and an application in the prescribed form, binds Her Majesty fifteen days after the day on which those documents are served.
+18 (1) Subject to this Division, service on a parliamentary entity of a garnishee summons, together with a copy of the order against a debtor and an application in the prescribed form, binds the parliamentary entity, 15 days after the day on which those documents are served.

 Marginal note:When service is effective

 (2) A garnishee summons served on the parliamentary entity is of no effect unless it is served in the first 45 days following the first day on which it could have been validly served.

 Marginal note:Parliamentary entity no longer bound

 (3) The garnishee summons ceases to bind the parliamentary entity after the periods and in the circumstances specified in the regulations.